 Athens is a huge city, but most of the major sights and popular shopping areas are in or near the central areas of Plaka, Monastiraki and Psiri.

 Most of the sights in these central areas are within walking distance of each other, although this depends on your tolerance to heat.

 The metro system is an easy way to get around Athens including to and from the Gazi gay village (Kerameikos Station on Line Three).

 Fares are good value and metro trains are punctual, safe and clean.

 A single ticket is valid for 90 minutes and costs €1.40.
 A day pass will cost €4.50 (for both metro and buses).
 Ticket machines operate in both Greek and English.
 After purchasing your ticket you must validate it for use.
 See picture below.

 The Red Line (line 2) runs from Anthoupoli to Aghios Dimitrios and the Blue Line (line 3) runs from the western Egaleo station through the central areas of Monastiraki and Syntagma and to the north eastern suburbs and airport.
 Maps can be picked up in any station and are generally easy to understand.

 The main bus network is run by Ethel (Greek = ΕΘΕΛ).
 Three hundred routes span the city.
 An electric bus network has 48 tram stations across the city.

 For our list of recommended hotels in great location for exploring the sights and the gay scene of Athens, visit the Gay Athens Hotels page.

-Athens is famous for its heritage and archaeological wonders.
-The city is filled with ruins, temples, monuments and sites oozing history, myth and legend.
+Athens is filled with temples, monuments and sites oozing history and legend.